usmansidd/CC73-summer2022/assignment2/README.md

 1.	**Project Background and Description:**\
 Flex GCC is used :\
 Code is executed on CMD (C code)\
-“A flex program that will accept a valid ISO standard email address and international phone number.”
+“A flex program that will accept a valid ISO standard email address and international phone number.”\

+In Our Email Address Program, An Email address is accepted according to ISO standards following : [A to Z], [0-9].
+While special characters like "?" or "!" or any other characters are not accepted.\
+example321@gmail.com --> Accepted !
+example##@gmail.com --> Not Accepted\

+In Our Phone Number  Program, A Phone Number is accepted according to ISO Standards following : "+",[0-9] digits and the numbers limits are '14'.
+If limit exceeds after '14', It will give Invalid Numbers Error\
++92034164859120 --> Accepted !\
++9203416485912011 --> Not Accpeted!

 2. **Problems and Issues:**\
 First of all, required libraries must be installed before executing the code.
 Our block of code was not running without “yywrap()” for “email address” code.